Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Analysis

 In this section, we theoretically analyze the behaviors of the adaptive system with clipping saturation-type nonlinearity by the statistical-mechanical method.
 From (\ref{eqn:error}), the MSE is expressed as

 In this section, we omit the time step $n$ unless otherwise stated to avoid a rather cumbersome notation.
-We assume $N \to \infty$\footnote{This is called {\it the thermodynamic limit} in statistical mechanics.} while keeping
+We assume $N \to \infty$\footnote{This is called {\it the thermodynamic limit} in statistical mechanics.} while keeping both $\sigma_g^2$ and